esrdevsw/MultithreadedIndexing/README.md

 # MultithreadedIndexing
  Multi-threaded Indexing

-Project Name: MultithreadedIndexing
+Project Name: MultithreadedIndexing<br>
-Student Name: Edivagner Ribeiro
+Student Name: Edivagner Ribeiro<br>
-Student ID: G00411275
+Student ID: G00411275<br><br>

  In this menu-driven program, we use a simple command line user interface where the user must enter three files to run (A text file to parse, a dictionary, and a stop word list).
 After entering these files, it will be possible to build a report with the result of the correlation between the files.
-To avoid exceptions, we implement a try-catch block for each user input.
+To avoid exceptions, we implement a try-catch block for each user input.<br>

 To process and parse the text, we use virtual threads in preview mode.
 We use AtomicInteger as a counter to ensure the best functioning of virtual threads.
-On the FileTextImpl class, when we call ProcessParseFile class we implement a catch to handle the UnsupportedOperationException and show the instruction to enable the preview with the return message:
+On the FileTextImpl class, when we call ProcessParseFile class we implement a catch to handle the UnsupportedOperationException and show the instruction to enable the preview with the return message: <br><br>
 [INFO] try Run with
-java --enable-preview -cp ./indexer.jar ie.atu.sw.Runner
+java --enable-preview -cp ./indexer.jar ie.atu.sw.Runner<br><br>

 The application is run using the Runner Class.
 It accomplishes this by starting the APIMenu Class.
-That class shows a menu and calls all the classes required to run and configure the API.
+That class shows a menu and calls all the classes required to run and configure the API. <br>
 The APIMenu class display a menu with six different options:
 1) Specify Text File - gives the user the option of inserting the text file which is then sent to the ProcessParseFile Class.